 - An official copy of the degree plan is maintained by the Graduate Programs Office.

-- GMAT scores no more than five (5) years old are required for admission purposes.
-GRE scores will NOT be considered.
+- GMAT or GRE scores no more than five (5) years old are required for admission purposes.

 - Work experience will not be considered in lieu of exam scores.